AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-eds.md

 >
 > The generated output is stored in the **docs** folder of the Edge Delivery Services (Beta) repository.

 The Edge Delivery Services (Beta) output is now generated.
 The content is presented in a clean, responsive layout.
 It includes regular elements such as the page title, breadcrumbs, body content, and any blocks used in the topic.
-The TOC on the left (generated from the DITA map) helps you to navigate across topics, while a mini-TOC on the right highlights the sections within the current page.
+The TOC on the left (generated from the map) helps you to navigate across topics, while a mini-TOC on the right highlights the sections within the current page.
 The entire output is fully responsive, ensuring an optimized, consistent reading experience across devices.

 ![](assets/eds-site-output.png){align="left"}